Arackulele/GrimoraMod/README.md

 ## Known Issues

-### During Royal's board sway, if a card slides off the table but has Corpse Eater and Undying, the new card will be placed in the same slot as the card that slid off the table

-- This is a rather inconvenient one, since Corpse Eater triggers _right_ after Undying finishes but before the other cards start swaying.

 ### Haunter sigils can be seen through cards in hand

 - Currently investigating, although I'm not quite sure where the issue exactly lies.
 Tried messing around with the layer ordering and that didn't seem to fix the issue.